-This is just a little story about how Charles Oropallo and Susan Oropallo came to adopt the newest member of their family, Bonnie, who would lovingly come to be known as Bonnie Oropallo.
+This is a short story about how Charles Oropallo and Susan Oropallo came to adopt the newest member of their family, Bonnie, who would lovingly come to be known as Bonnie Oropallo.

 In April 2016, Charles Oropallo’s mom, Arlene deSousa, was in a nursing home in Tampa, Florida.
 It was supposed to be a short stay while she convalesced in order to return to the living assistance facility she resided at.
-Arlene asked Charles if he would mind bringing her then 8 year old miniature poodle, Bonnie, to visit with him and his wife, Susan Oropallo, until she could get back to her home.
+Arlene asked Charles if he would mind temporarily bringing her then 8 year old miniature poodle, Bonnie, to visit with him and his wife, Susan Oropallo, until she could get back to her home.
 Charles and Susan spoke about this, as they had been twenty years enjoying total freedom from kids and pets!
 But they agreed they’d watch Bonnie long enough for Charles’s mom to return home.

-To visit with Charles and Susan Oropallo, Bonnie had the opportunity to enjoy the very long ride from Tampa, Florida, all the way to Peterborough, New Hampshire.
-Not being certain how often Bonnie would need to stop along the way.
+To visit with Charles and Susan Oropallo, Bonnie had the opportunity to enjoy the very long ride from Tampa, Florida, all the way north to Peterborough, New Hampshire.
+Charles was not certain how often Bonnie would need to stop along the way.
 To be on the safe side, they stopped about every few exits.
-This made for a long trip back – and Bonnie loved the trip.
+This made for a very long trip back – and Bonnie loved the trip.

 It was very apparent for many, many months that Bonnie missed Arlene very much.
 But ultimately, Bonnie became part of the Oropallo family.
 We refer to her as Bonnie Oropallo now.
 And Charles and Susan could not imagine Bonnie not being there with them.